nishantd/metallics-optimization/README.md

 - Teams can create simple text output to stdout.
 They can create a little webapp to give output as a web page.
 They can really do whatever they want.
 - The code must run and produce the output based on the data.
 We will change the data and see what happens to the output.

+## What can we create?

+You should do something with the data!

+- that can be a machine learning model that predicts when the next scrap order arrives
+- a dashboard that visualises the sequences
+- a tool that detects NaNs in the data
+- a tool that will allow you to replace NaNs in the data
+- a dashboard that visualizes the size of the pile on the scrapyard ...

 Teams will have 48 hours total from start to finish.
 We can let Dirk judge the winning team - they get lunch from the other team.